2016 Construction General Permit

 8.0 Additional FAQ's:

 - The entire SWPPP does not need to be rewritten.
 Existing dischargers when updating their existing SWPPP should be aware of additional items in site maps of public water supplies, inspection frequency, and soil stabilization requirements.
-For a summary of changes in the 2016 CGP compared to the 2011 CGP, see the Section 2.0 Proposed Permit Changes and Table 2-1: Summary of Proposed Changes to the 2016 CGP in the CGP Fact Sheet.
-Refer to Section 5.3 of the Permit for SWPPP Contents when reviewing and updating your SWPPP for content.
+For a summary of changes in the 2021 CGP compared to the 2016 CGP, see the the CGP Fact Sheet: Section 2.0 Proposed Permit Changes and Table 2-1: Summary of Proposed Changes to the 2021 CGP.
+Refer to Section 4.5 of the 2021 CGP Permit for SWPPP Contents when reviewing and updating your SWPPP for content.

 - Can the SWPPP Lead be the operator taking care of the SWPPP, and the SWPPP inspector be the owner?